11/12

 • Make a treatment plan in concommittent superficial and deep venous disease

-Animators: Sarah Thomis (Leuven, BELGIUM)
+Animators: Thomas Proebstle (Mannheim, GERMANY), Sarah Thomis (Leuven, BELGIUM)

 14:45 - 14:50